 Planning an exciting Asian trip and not too sure where to stay in Singapore?
-Singapore is a small, vibrant city-state, and visitors are often surprised at the sheer amount of choice they have when they come to book somewhere to stay.
-It’s very much separated into areas – each of these areas is vastly different from the last.
+Singapore is a small, vibrant city-state, and visitors are often surprised by the sheer amount of choice they have when they come to book accommodation.
 This charming city, which seems very cosmopolitan, and occasionally shallow at first glance, unravels into a cultural feast that will give any historical city a run for its money.
-Part of this is down to Singapore’s multi-cultural heritage, and this is never better displayed than in the tourist hubs of Little India and China Town which are busy, bustling, and full of cheap food and hostel options.
-The hawker centres are a real draw here: street food sit-down dining which is uniquely Singapore.
+Part of this is down to Singapore’s multi-cultural heritage, best displayed in the tourist hubs of Little India and China Town which are busy, bustling, and full of great food and affordable options.
+The hawker centres are a real draw here: street food sit-down dining which is a Singapore signature.
 This is one of the only cities in the world where you’ll find street food vendors with Michelin stars.
 People looking to experience the glitzier side of the city can head down to the Marina Bay area where fine dining and malls await you.
 So where to stay in Singapore if you want a tailored experience for your own budget and travel preferences?

 Where to stay in Singapore for First Time Travellers - Contents